By Parviz Malakouti-Fitzgerald, Esq.

 First, if one’s primary reason for pursuing a given mobility asset is to springboard to a third country, the risks must be understood.
 The treaties, conventions, and visa-free agreements that provide one country’s citizens residency or visa-free access in another country are regularly subject to change.
 This can spoil a springboard plan, especially after significant expenditure of time and money.

 Second, sometimes lynchpin agreements for springboarding do not change legislatively but are interpreted more restrictively at a ministerial level over time.
+This means the language of the law didn't change but the bureaucrats enforcing it are implementing a more restrictive interpretation.
 This can obviously damper a pending springboard plan.

 Third, unexpected difficulty in obtaining a vital document for a visa, residence or citizenship application can delay the springboard to an extent that the strategy no longer serves you.
 This document dependence is a chronically underestimated obstacle for people pursuing mobility assets.